Greenhouse gas emissions by Turkey: Economics

 Worldwide, marginal abatement cost studies show that improving the energy efficiency of buildings and replacing fossil fuelled power plants with renewables are usually the most cost-effective ways of reducing carbon emissions.
 A 2017 study concluded that a US$50/tonne carbon price (similar to the 2021 EU price) would reduce emissions by about 20%, mainly by discouraging coal.
 A more detailed 2020 study said that the electricity sector is key, and that low cost abatement is possible in the building sector.
 The same study said that low levels of abatement in agriculture would be cheap, but high levels very expensive.
 A 2021 study by Shura said that energy transition could increase national income by more than 1%, the largest part being wage increases due to higher skilled jobs, such as in wind and solar power.
 According to the study socioeconomic benefits, such as better health and wages, would be three times the financial cost.

 Turkey's carbon emissions are costly, even without carbon tariffs from other countries.
 The short-term health co-benefits of climate change mitigation have been estimated at $800 million for Turkey in the year 2028 alone.
 As of 2022 investment in green energy is far smaller than the country's potential.
 Academics have estimated that if Turkey and other countries invested in accordance with the Paris Agreement, Turkey would break even around 2060.
+A 2023 IMF working paper says that carbon pricing can be designed to support poor people.